sidlau/ExerciseHelper/README.md

 ## Overview

-This app assists with workouts developed by the Athlean-X YouTube channel.
+This app assists with home workouts developed by the Athlean-X YouTube channel.
+Equipment is not necessarily required, although a pull-up bar will help tremendously.

 To understand how to perform each exercise, please **view these following videos** or else you won't know what to do: